 As September approached, Charrington was keen to end his rural adventure and reclaim his SoHo apartment.
 He would find a neighborhood much altered.
 As BLM protests moved uptown or to Brooklyn, and as black umbrella-toting-agent provocateurs found new unprotected windows to smash, the plywood covering SoHo windows came down.
 The restaurants had spilled over into the parking spaces on the streets, offering outdoor dining “for health safety reasons during the pandemic.”
 The outdoor dining morphed into covered outdoor dining.
 Soon the covered spaces were walled in and air conditioned or heated “for health safety reasons during the pandemic.”
 SoHo was sprouting a parallel shanty town in its streets, “for health safety reasons during the pandemic.”
 Ours is not to question why, but to circumvent arbitrary rules in the most extraordinary ways.
 On every block a giant dumpster held the discarded plywood, standing by for the next riot.

-My contract with the Public Library was about up, and I was only there now two days per week, cleaning up bad scans and missing files, and so for the remainder of my time with the library, I would be commuting in from my farm two hours north.
+My contract at the Public Library was about up, and I was only there now two days per week, cleaning up bad scans and missing files, and so for the remainder of my time with the library, I would be commuting in from my farm two hours north.

 No one met me at the Wassaic train station.
 Charrington had parked Gertrude’s EV there for me on his way down.
 My three months in the city with Julia had been therapeutic.
 I wouldn’t tell her this, but obviously it makes sense that when a man loses his mother, another woman is just what he needs to heal the pain, start imagining himself moving into the next generation as the head of the household and etc., etc. Any way, the point being, when I stepped off the train, with my three suitcases, and let the bright clear September air—full of squirrel chatter and the scent of cut hay—receive and envelop me, I was home; I was healed.

 The car was unlocked and the key bob under the front seat where I’d instructed Charrington to leave it.
 As I drove up the double-yellow lined road, I noticed many lawns were still decorated with heart-shaped yard signs.
 The words “thank you” often accompanied them.
 Should I feel guilty that I do not appreciate the attack nurses who failed to save my mother?
-Should I resent the doctor who pooh-poohed Gertrude’s request for that “alternative” early treatment she had successfully treated Kimmie and Holly with?
+Should I resent the doctor who pooh-poohed Gertrude’s request for that “alternative” early treatment she had successfully treated Kimmie and Ariel with?

 All lives matter.